srgrr/emoji-bot/README.md

 # emogi-bot

 A telegram bot that makes emoji-art from a given image (see the example below, meow!).
+The original idea and implementation is from @JfonS.
+This repo was originally a fork from JfonS/emogi-bot.

 ## Dependencies
 - python 3.x (python 2.x is not guaranteed to work)